 He once derided careerists at the US foreign ministry as having been "schooled in accommodation and compromise with foreigners, rather than aggressive advocacy of US interests".

-Mr Bolton, a senior fellow at the American Enterprise Institute, does not appear to have modified his views since his last spell in government.
+Mr Bolton, formerly a senior fellow at the American Enterprise Institute, did not appear to have modified his views since his last spell in government.

-As he briefly weighed his own run for the US presidency in 2016, he maintained the American-led invasion of Iraq had been "correct".
+As he briefly weighed his own run for the US presidency in 2016, Mr Bolton called in an op-ed for Iran to be bombed.

-And in a recent op-ed for the Wall Street Journal, he set out the case for a pre-emptive strike on North Korea.
+And in an op-ed for the Wall Street Journal published shortly before being appointed by Mr Trump, he set out the case for a pre-emptive strike on North Korea.